sudosu888/vim-and-compile/README.md

 -i will compile with make install (also must be in working directory)

-you can use vc 'filname' -mi to make and make install
+you can use vc -mi 'filname' to make and make install.
+Always make sure to have the command options first, then have the file.
+I wanna fix this but I don't know how to yet, I'll update the code and fix this issue when I learn more.

 if no arguments are passed the program will default to cc.